Now showing. The Asian Americans: A Retrospective May 7 – October 15, 2026

 Bonn exhibition brochure highlighting Paw Thame's global reach from Hawaii.

-Paw Thame at home in West Texas, 2008 (Photo by Chris Dodge)
+Paw Thame in West Texas, 2008 (Photo by Chris Dodge)

-Paw Thame at home in West Texas, 2008 (Photo by Chris Dodge)
+Paw Thame in West Texas, 2008 (Photo by Chris Dodge)

-Win Pe at Chris Dodge Gallery show, 2008.
-Washington DC
+Win Pe at the Chris Dodge Gallery exhibition, Washington, D.C., 2008

-Win Pe at Chris Dodge Gallery show, 2008.
-Washington DC
+Win Pe at the Chris Dodge Gallery exhibition, Washington, D.C., 2008

-2011 Paris exhibition brochure.
-Despite featuring a full roster of Myanmar's top artists, the gallery selected an oil painting by Paw Thame to headline the international showcase.
+Paris exhibition brochure (2011).
+An oil painting by Paw Thame was selected to headline the international showcase

 See Win Pe artsee Paw thame art